igor-baiborodine/ceph-docker-lab/blog-post-plan.md

 * ceph-dashboard-rgw-daemons.png
 * ceph-dashboard-rgw-users.png

+**TODO**: elaborate on default pools, placement groups and CRASH maps

 Check if the RGW instance is accessible from the host machine:
 ```bash
 ~/GitRepos/ceph-docker-lab$ curl http://localhost:80 | xmllint --format -